 Next was a farm yard with very pretty, nervous calves inside a barn, and three barking dogs, enclosed.
 Crows lined up on the telegraph wire.
 A sheep with a horrible rasping cough was on my left.
 It was if something had gone down the wrong way, most distressing.
-In the road in front of me were two running, waddling birds (game?
-I did hear shooting earlier) which every now and then took off, their wings whirring as fast as those of flies.
-More cottages were ahead, brown birds with white tail feathers twittered away.
-They looped horizontally in and out as if they were hanging decorations on the headgrows.
+In the road in front of me were two running, waddling birds (game birds?
+I did hear shooting earlier).
+Every now and then they took off, their wings whirring as fast as those of flies.
+More cottages were ahead and smaller, brown birds with white tail feathers twittered away.
+They looped horizontally in and out of the hedgrows as if they were hanging the decorations.

 Flora and fauna -Old Cambus

 My eye was drawn to the catkins flibbaling in the wind, snowdrops harbouring under a stone ledge, pussywillow shining white, and hogweed/cow parsnip in flower.
 Thoughts flitted in and out about a book I was recently given: Melissa Harrison’s Rain.
 I wasn’t sure about it at the beginning, but it was starting to grow on me – four, easy essays written about seasonal walks in different parts of England, all about rain and the effects it has on animals and the earth – interesting facts, well written.
 I wondered to myself if she learned from books / the internet or if it was local lore from people she had spoken to along the way.